 The economics of the petroleum extraction is overwhelmingly colored by the economic factors of depletion and commoditization.
 Due to the fact that production depletes limited natural resources, the upstream industry must constantly explore for and develop additional resources.
 Given that the capital investments required to replace depleted resources are usually quite significant in relation to operating costs, resource replacement is a primary driver of costs.
 Commoditization describes the lack of differentiation in upstream business models and their end products.
 As a direct result of commoditization, the value propositions of upstream businesses are strongly levered to external market conditions (i.e., namely prices).
 Taken together, high replacement costs and supplier susceptibility to external market conditions have resulted in endemically cyclical petroleum supplies and prices.

 Author’s note: Content on the geological considerations of petroleum resource management was redacted and re-posted elsewhere in order to expand more on the resource fundamentals there and the business fundamentals here.

-- Markets for upstream assets are minimally inefficient; retail investors have little hope of competing toe-to-toe with sophisticated and well-capitalized institutions.
+Markets for upstream assets are minimally inefficient; retail investors must think outside the box if they hope to compete with sophisticated and well-capitalized institutions.

 It is notable that an upstream operating concern which is rationally integrated into a larger petroleum value chain does not need to be particularly good at either activity in order to create value.